jvansch1/ycharts-wiki/YCharts-General-Charts-(i.e.-Bar-Charts-2.0).md

 if resampleFrequency = monthly, it's time formated %b %Y if resampleFrequency = daily, it's time formatted %b %d

-if xAxis in ['metrics', 'securities'] and xAxisLabelOverride is defined and is a list whose length = length of actual "categories" in x-axis, then we use these as categories instead!!!
+if xAxis in ['metrics', 'securities'] and xAxisLabelOverride is defined and the we replace each item in the original x-axis with xAxisLabelOverride item.
+The lengths don't need to match! if len(xAxisLabelOverride) < len(categories), just replace what you can!

 if xAxis = time, we respect the xAxisLabelNum parameter in this case we get the number of categories we see in the data we modulus